MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/distribute/submitting-an-app-to-the-microsoft-store.md

 # Submitting an app to the Microsoft Store

 > [!IMPORTANT]
-> If you're submitting an Unreal application, make sure you follow the **[publishing instructions here](../develop/unreal/unreal-publishing-to-store.md)** before continuing.
+> If you're submitting an Unreal application, make sure you follow the **[publishing instructions](../develop/unreal/unreal-publishing-to-store.md)** before continuing.

+## Prerequisites

 Both [HoloLens](../hololens-hardware-details.md) and the Windows 10 PC powering your [immersive headset](../discover/immersive-headset-hardware-details.md) run Universal Windows Platform apps.
 Whether you're submitting an app that supports HoloLens, PC, or both, app submission goes through the [Partner Center](https://partner.microsoft.com/dashboard).

 If you don't already have a Partner Center developer account, [sign up](https://developer.microsoft.com/store/register) for one before moving on.
+You can find more information about submission guidelines and checklists in this [app submissions article](https://docs.microsoft.com/windows/uwp/publish/app-submissions).

+> [!IMPORTANT]
+> You won't be able to submit any applications to the Microsoft Store if your Partner Center developer account fails the employment verification check.
+Please contact the Partner Center support team for more details.

 ## Packaging a Mixed Reality app